Tsuru4/Kotlin/cookbookProject/readme.md

 * Visual Studio Code
 * Java Development Kit (Installed through the Oracle website.)
 * Kotlin Extension (Found in the Visual Studio Code extensions.)
-* Code Runner Extension (Also found in VSC extensions.)
+* Code Runner Extension (Also found in VSC extensions.
+Not necessary, but it may be helpful at times.)

 ## Useful Websites to Learn More